 The integration is completely cloud-based, so no software installation is required.

-The integration leverages OneLogin’s authentication and user lifecycle management capabilities to keep users in sync with AWS SSO.
+The integration leverages OneLogin’s authentication and user lifecycle management capabilities to keep users in sync with AWS IAM.
 When you onboard a user into OneLogin, OneLogin uses SCIM standard APIs to create a new user account in AWS.
-With the same APIs that use OneLogin’s powerful rules engine, the user is automatically assigned to the appropriate set of AWS SSO permissions based on their role, job title, or any other criteria defined by IT.
+With the same APIs that use OneLogin’s powerful rules engine, the user is automatically assigned to the appropriate set of AWS IAM permissions based on their role, job title, or any other criteria defined by IT.
 Our Secure AWS Access with OneLogin Infographic will give you an overview of how we flow from authentication to user lifecycle management.

 Try it for yourself

 The integration is available today — Try it yourself by creating a OneLogin Developer Account and following instructions in our joint setup guide.
-If you’re a OneLogin customer who uses AWS SSO and want to enable the integration in your environment, contact your OneLogin Account Manager.
+If you’re a OneLogin customer who uses AWS IAM and want to enable the integration in your environment, contact your OneLogin Account Manager.